adrenlinerush/curses_solitaire/README.md

 * errors if stack gets to long to fit on screen
 * some refesh issues with the deck and turning when using 3 card draw
-* if you play the cards turned it doesn't grab the last one yet
 * probably a few more

 ### usage